jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/ros2.rst

    # make sure you use the correct vcs file
    vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-2.3.1.vcs --recursive

-To use the development branches, replace the vcs line with:
+To use the stable code between releases, replace the vcs line with:

 .. code-block:: bash

-   vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-devel.vcs --recursive
+   vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-main.vcs --recursive

 .. warning:: If you forgot the ``--recursive`` option, go in ``~/ros2_ws/src/cisst-saw/sawRobotIO1394`` and run ``git submodule init; git submodule update`` (this is to pull the "AmpIO" code).